Professor Robin Miller

 B15 2TT, United Kingdom

-Professor Robin Miller is an applied academic with an international reputation in relation to integration and leadership in health and social care.
+Professor Robin Miller is an applied academic with an international reputation in relation to integration, leadership, strengths-based practice, and strategic change in health and social care.
 He is the Co-Editor in Chief of the international journal of integrated care and has researched widely the implementation of transformational programmes in primary health and social care.
-Robin has been P-I or Co-I to over £17 million of research grants over the past 15 years and has published over 65 peer reviewed articles and books.
-He is the social care lead within the WM Applied Research Collaboration, co-ordinates the community asset theme of the national priority programme for adult social care and social work and is a Senior Fellow of the NIHR School for Social Care Research.
-In the latter capacity, he oversees the national capacity development programme for future research leaders in adult social care.
+Robin has been P-I or Co-I to over £20 million of research grants over the past 15 years and has published over 90 peer reviewed articles and books.
+He has collaborated with research teams in Canada, Australia and Sweden and won the European Social Services Award for Research & Evaluation 2024.
+He is the social care lead within the WM Applied Research Collaboration, co-ordinates the community asset theme of the national priority programme for adult social care and social work and is a Senior Fellow of the NIHR School for Social Care Research (SSCR).
+Robin is the UoB Capacity Building Lead for Adult Social Care, a core member of the SCCR Capacity Building Group, and a member of the NIHR Internship Oversight Committee.

-He is a Senior Fellow of the Higher Education Academy and has developed numerous leadership and management programmes.
-This includes the strength-based leadership programme with the Social Care Institute for Excellence which has been recognised as an European exemplar of good practice and the senior leaders apprenticeship programme for social work and social care.
-He has published widely in relation to research and theory of inter-professional learning and its development at practice and senior levels.
-Robin is the lead editor for the first international research handbook in social work and social care leadership.
-He instigated and continues to lead the U21 Community of Practice for Social Work with membership from seventeen research intensive universities across the world.
+Robin is a Senior Fellow of the Higher Education Academy and has developed numerous leadership and management programmes for practice and senior leaders.
+This includes the strength-based leadership programme with the Social Care Institute for Excellence which has been recognised as an European exemplar of good practice.
+Robin is the lead editor for the first international research handbook in social work and social care leadership and co-ordinated the British Journal for Social Work Special Issue on leadership in the profession.
+He leads the U21 Community of Practice for Social Work with membership from eighteen research intensive universities across the world and is the academic lead for the International Conference on Integrated Care 2026.

 Robin has a strong commitment to strengthening the engagement of universities with wider society.
 His collaboration with local authorities and providers in the West Midlands to build a research infrastructure has been recognised as an exemplar by the Chief Social Worker for England.
-He is the UK Demonstrator Model lead for the IMPACT (IMProving Adult Care Together) Centre which uses evidence to address issues of strategic importance.
-Robin co-ordinates the lived experience panel for adult social care research at the University of Birmingham.
-As the Director of Global Engagement in the College of Social Sciences, Robin led the Society & Education work package of the EUniWell university partnership which developed closer engagement between universities and civic society.
+He is the UK Demonstrator Model lead for the IMPACT (IMProving Adult Care Together) Centre which uses evidence to address issues of strategic importance and which has undertaken twenty projects across the UK.
+Robin promotes the role of people with lived experience in health and care through his research and practice, including embedding within journal processes and research advisory panels.
+As the previous Director of Global Engagement in the College of Social Sciences, Robin led the Society & Education work package of the EUniWell university partnership which developed closer engagement between universities and civic society.

 Robin specialises in: